MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis

-where the color $c_i$ is weighted by the transmittance $\alpha_i=o_i\exp{({-\frac{1}{2}(x_i)^T \Sigma_i^{-1}(x_i)})}$.
-Here $x_i$ denotes the distance between the position $\mu_i \in \mathbb{R}^3$ of Gaussian kernel and the query pixel $p$. $N$ represents the number of 3D Gaussians.
-Considering that 3DGS directly blends with the individually parameterized kernels $g_i = \{o_i, c_i, \Sigma_i\}$, which makes it possible to investigate optimization towards specific kernels across different views, we propose to improve the performance of 3DGS by a novel multi-view constraint in \secref{sec:mvgs}, stabilize rays by enriching different intrinsic setups in \secref{sec:intrinsic}, and adapt the densification strategy in \secref{sec:crd} and \secref{sec:mvad}.
+where $\Delta x_i = x_i-\mu_i$ denotes the positional offset from the Gaussian position to the sampled point $x_i$.
+This explicit representation enables real-time rendering through tile-based rasterization with $\mathcal{O}(N)$ complexity, without considering all Gaussian attributes for simplicity.
+However, the single-view training optimization strategy adopted by existing Gaussian-based methods introduces unstable gradients in optimization, leading to inferior performance.
+Hence, we propose to improve the performance of 3DGS by an innovative multi-view constraint in \secref{sec:mvgs}, enhance multi-scale features by enriching different intrinsic setups in \secref{sec:intrinsic}, and address the minimal overlap among multi-view inputs through densification in \secref{sec:crd}.